In the 1970s and ’80s, North Sea oil was the key symbol of Scotland’s political impotence and lost economic sovereignty.

 But in order to use them, our political class will have to accept the necessity of massive state intervention in the economy.

-Shortly before the independence referendum in 2014, Mika Minio-Paluello, an expert on UK energy policy, wrote a paper for the Scottish Green Party that mapped out a sustainable future for the North Sea.
+Shortly after the independence referendum, Mika Minio-Paluello, an expert on UK energy policy, wrote a paper for the Scottish Green Party that mapped out a sustainable future for the North Sea.

 Minio-Paluello argued that an independent Scotland should adopt Norway’s approach to hydrocarbons by asserting a majority stake in the remaining oil fields and by hiking taxes on the oil industry.